 \section{Application to energetically consistent numerical ocean modelling}

-Our framework provides rigorous theoretical foundations for linking parameterised energy transfers to observable KE and APE dissipation rates.
-In numerical ocean models, the main energy transfers of interest are those associated with the ocean meso-scale, responsible for the transfer of mean APE to turbulent or eddy kinetic energy, which can then be subsequently dissipated through irreversible viscous processes, and those associated with small-scale turbulent stratified mixing, responsible for the transfer of turbulent kinetic energy into turbulent APE, which may then be dissipated by irreversible diffusive processe giving rise to turbulent diapycnal mixing.
+Our framework provides a rigorous theoretical foundation for linking parameterised energy transfers to observable KE and APE dissipation rates.
+In numerical ocean models, the main energy transfers of interest are those associated with the ocean meso-scale, which are responsible for transferring mean APE to turbulent or eddy kinetic energy (which is subsequently dissipated through irreversible viscous processes), and those associated with small-scale turbulent stratified mixing, which transfer turbulent kinetic energy into turbulent APE, later dissipated by irreversible diffusive processes, giving rise to turbulent diapycnal mixing.
 The following aims to illustrate these ideas.